frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 In a play, it doesn't matter who plays the part of the king or who plays the part of a servant.
 What matters is how they play their part.
 Sometimes, it is the supporting actor that gets the Oscar.

 Worldly goods are but the means for us to attain the goal which the Lord has pointed out to us.
-They can never become the 'be-all and the end-all\' of our existence.
+They can never become the 'be-all and the end-all' of our existence.

 That is why it is a very good thing to bring families on visits to the poor.
 Or have children see that you go out of your way for those who have less.
-Or that if you stop doing something, or make your family think twice, or you\'re going to give an extra cake to some poor family that doesn\'t have one.
+Or that if you stop doing something, or make your family think twice, or you're going to give an extra cake to some poor family that doesn't have one.

 Or just to see if we can maybe adopt a child or foster a child for a certain period.
 Or share the good things that our family has, like our home, or the roof over our head, maybe with some orphan or some disadvantaged family, at least to give them a period where they can live a little better if we cannot manage it on a permanent basis.